-- Impact of WW2 on Malvern including the influx of thousands of scientists etc. working on secret projects to develop radar,
+- The impact of WW2 on Malvern including the influx of thousands of scientists etc. working on secret projects to develop radar

-- Demonstrate / allow students to experiment aspects of technologies such as Infrared (“seeing heat”) using infrared video cameras
+- Demonstrate, and allow students to experiment with, aspects of technologies such as Infrared (“seeing heat”) using infrared video cameras

-- Projects for students e.g. Malvern College investigating history of Telecommunications Research Establishment being based on their site in 1940s
+- Projects for students e.g. Malvern College students investigating the history of the Telecommunications Research Establishment based on their site in 1940s

 - Display posters or videos at schools

 No charge!
-Although costs and any contributions to MRATHS funds are welcome and help us provide such activities.
+Although costs and any contributions to MRATHS funds are welcome and help us continue to provide such activities.